The Replacements (band): Breakup (1991–2011)

 In 1997, Reprise Records released the two CD set All for Nothing / Nothing for All.
 The All for Nothing disc collected cuts from Tim through All Shook Down; the Nothing for All disc is a collection of B-sides and tracks not previously released on albums.

 In 2002, in an interview with Rolling Stone, Westerberg mentioned that the Replacements had been considering a reunion.
 He said, "We'll get together again one day.
 It will take a while, or it might take a few legal swipes of the pen, but we ain't over."
 A partial reunion nearly occurred in March 2002, when Tommy Stinson planned to join Westerberg on a tour of the Midwest, but Stinson's prior commitments with Guns N' Roses prevented it from happening.

+In 2004, active members of the band performed as the fictional Christian Rock group, Godflight, in Brian Dannelly's cult classic satirical black comedy, Saved!, starring Jena Malone, Mandy Moore, Eva Amurri, and Macaulay Culkin.

 On June 13, 2006, Rhino Records released the compilation album Don't You Know Who I Think I Was?, consisting of songs from the Twin/Tone and Sire-Reprise years and including two new songs, "Pool & Dive" and "Message to the Boys".
-The new songs were written by Westerberg and recorded by the band (Westerberg, Tommy Stinson and Mars) at Flowers Studio in Minneapolis.
-Session musician Josh Freese (the Vandals, ex-A Perfect Circle, ex-Guns N' Roses) played drums on the two tracks; Mars contributed backing vocals.
+The new songs were written by Westerberg and recorded by the band (Westerberg, Tommy Stinson, and Mars) at Flowers Studio in Minneapolis.
+Session musician Josh Freese (the Vandals, ex-A Perfect Circle, and ex-Guns N' Roses) played drums on the two tracks; Mars contributed backing vocals.
 Neither Slim Dunlap nor Steve Foley participated in the sessions.

 On April 22, 2008, Rhino released remastered deluxe editions of the band's four Twin/Tone albums with rare bonus tracks.
 On September 24, 2008, Rhino similarly released the four Sire albums in deluxe editions.
 Material recorded with Tom Waits in 1988 was released on the Westerberg solo album 3oclockreep in 2008.